micsel/PDO-mysql-Connection/README.md

 # PDO-mysql-Connection
-easy user-friendly PDO database connection no need for lots of editing to make it work...
+easy user-friendly PDO database connection
+6 CONSTANTS ONLY to be modified to make it work
+1 ONLY call to connect